Popasna

-Popasna (Попасна; Попасная) is a city in Sievierodonetsk Raion, Luhansk Oblast, Ukraine.
+Popasna (Попасна, /uk/; Попасная) is a city in Sievierodonetsk Raion, Luhansk Oblast, Ukraine.
 It is the administrative center of Popasna urban hromada, one of the hromadas of Ukraine.
 In 2018, it was estimated that it had a population of 20,600 people.

-During the Russian invasion of Ukraine in 2022, the city was largely destroyed as a result of fighting between Ukrainian and Russian forces.
+During the Russo-Ukrainian war in 2022, the city was largely destroyed as a result of fighting between Ukrainian and Russian forces.
 Since the end of the battle on 8 May 2022, it has been occupied by Russia.

 History

 Founding

 Popasna was founded in the late 1870s as a stop on the newly constructed railway connecting the Donbas with industrial centers in more northern parts of what was then the Russian Empire.
 Construction of the railway station itself began in 1878, and basic housing was built for the workers to live in.
 By 1890, Popasna was connected by rail to major trade hubs like Debaltseve, Bakhmut, and Lysychansk.
 Popasna itself became a rail hub, and grew.
 By 1903, 3,735 people lived in Popasna.